 By Holly Reisem Hanna

-I love HGTV (Home and Garden Television); from Divine Design and House Hunters to Designed to Sell – I could watch this channel for hours if my two year old would let me.
-So when I heard of a new work at home opportunity from my favorite channel I was absolutely thrilled!
-Haverhill Home Stagers has been running some commercials on HGTV for home-based Home Stagers, so I decided to take a look into the Home Staging field and see what exactly this opportunity entails.
+I love HGTV (Home and Garden Television); from Divine Design and House Hunters to Designed to Sell – I could watch this channel for hours if my daughter and husband would let me.
+So when I heard of a new work at home opportunity from my favorite channel, I was absolutely thrilled!
+Various home staging companies have been running commercials on HGTV for home stagers, so I decided to take a look into the home staging field and see what exactly this opportunity entails.

 So if courses in design essentials and color theory pique your interest, and you have a creative flair, are detail oriented, and have always wanted to be your own boss, becoming a Home Stager may be the perfect home-based opportunity for you!

 - American Society of Home Stagers and Redesigners

 - Home Staging Resource

 - QC Design School